How to write a good press release that'll get picked up by the media

 If you aren't doing so already, consider setting up a newsroom for your brand or project and using it to house your backlog of news, contacts and media assets.
 Not only does it contextualize your news within your greater brand narrative, it also helps anyone online discover your news.

-You can create a newsroom in myriad different ways, whatever your budget, from dedicating a part of your normal site to news updates, to setting up a free blog account through WordPress or Wix, to using a dedicated piece of newsroom software.
+You can create a newsroom in myriad different ways, whatever your budget, from dedicating a part of your normal site to news updates, to setting up a free blog account through WordPress (see how Prezly compares to WP) or Wix, to using a dedicated piece of newsroom software.
 (You'll forgive us for being biased towards that last option, since customizable newsrooms come as standard with Prezly subscriptions.)

 Having a newsroom gives you the power to control at least some of the narrative around your brand, establishes a history for your venture and gives people – journalists, bloggers and customers alike – a source of truth for your business.